Skip to main content

 The following graph shows a breakdown of the top 10,000 most popular websites and which anti-bot systems do they use.

-Whilst the vanilla Cloudflare anti-bot can still be bypassed relatively easily, when a website is using the advanced anti-bot version it can be quite challenging to deal with.
+Whilst the vanilla Cloudflare anti-bot can still be bypassed relatively easily, when a website is using the advanced Bot Manager it can be quite challenging to deal with.
 Most of the time, you need to fallback to a headless browser and good proxy/header management.

-DataDome presents the most difficult challenge for web scrapers.
+DataDome presents one of the most difficult challenges for web scrapers.
 It uses a combination of sophisticated browser and request fingerprinting techniques along with onpage challenges to detect and block scrapers.
 DataDome like any other anti-bot can be bypassed, however, it comes down to is it worth the cost.

 For more information on how to bypass anti-bot systems like Cloudflare, DataDome, PerimeterX, etc. then check out our bypass guides here: